SM 25x300 [2xM8] / N52 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
-You can check the lifting capacity and the appearance of magnet in our magnetic mass calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or write through contact form on our website.
+You can check the power and the shape of neodymium magnet in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.